aalberti/articles/mental models/turtles.md

 Many models describe nested systems.
 In some of them, the nested layers each have a name, and are described independently.
-When you each layer, your categorization becomes hard to adapt.
+When you name each layer, your categorization becomes hard to adapt.
 You want to explain the characteristics of layers by keeping them as adaptable to the context as possible.
 The more situations you face, the more you incorporate them to your model by making characteristics more generic.
 It's like in TDD with emergent design: [the more specific your testing code is, the more generic your production code becomes](https://sites.google.com/site/unclebobconsultingllc/home/articles/as-the-tests-get-more-specific-the-code-gets-more-generic).